 - Does your partner identify as a man, woman or nonbinary?

 - What kind of sexual activities do you engage in?

 - Do you become sexually aroused during sexual interactions with your partner?

-- Do you experience any pain with vaginal penetration?
+- Do you have pain with vaginal penetration or other sexual activity?